A Calm Place For

 Chronic Anxiety and Anticipatory Worry

-There isn’t always a clear reason for it.
-But your system stays slightly braced.
+There is not always a clear reason for it.
+But your system may stay slightly braced, as if it has learned that relaxing too soon is not fully safe.

 • feeling on edge, even when nothing is obviously wrong